Libbybacon/C-Sharp-Live-Project/README.md

  - Create & Reply Functionality

  ### Comments Partial View
- Created partial view in the Comments View folder for displaying Comments named "_Comments" that can be used on other pages Replaced table in Comments Index page with a method that calls the _Comments partial view
+I created a partial view named "_Comments" that can be used to display an ordered-by-date list of all comments in the database on any page.

  ### Like/Dislike Implementation
  I added two methods to the Comments controller, one for adding likes and one for dislikes to comments.
 I created